madhurimarawat/Big-Data-Analytics/README.md

 - **Codes** 💻 (If applicable)
   Contains code files used for the experiment.
 - **Documentation** 📝
   This folder contains the documentation related to each experiment.
 It includes both Markdown (`.md`) and PDF formats for easy reference.
-Markdown is converted to PDF using [md2pdf](https://md2pdf.netlify.app/).
+Markdown is converted to PDF using [md2pdf](https://md2pdf.netlify.app/) and [markdowntopdf](https://www.markdowntopdf.com/) for horizontally large tables.
   - `documentation.md`
   - `documentation.pdf`
 - **Dataset** 📁 (If applicable)